soscaster/2023Python-ICT-Team17/README.md

 ## 📝 Requirements
 - [x] Python 3
-- [x] Unix-like OS (Linux, macOS, etc.) only.
-Windows is not fully functional since the "[WinError32]" error occurs when trying to delete a file that is being used by another process (delete bookstore.db).
+- [x] Unix-like OS (Linux, macOS, etc.)
+`Windows was not fully functional since the "[WinError32]" error occurs when trying to delete a file that is being used by another process (delete bookstore.db).
+We've fixed that, but running the application on Windows is not recommended.`

 ## 📚 Features
 - [x] Manage books